License Renewal FAQ's

 Can I continue to practice even though I have not received my renewed pocket license?

-Once your license has expired, you do not have the authority to practice respiratory care until DCA receives, processes and posts your renewal application, required continuing education units and your renewal and delinquent fees.
+Once your license has expired, you do not have the authority to practice respiratory care until the Board receives and processes your renewal application (i.e. completed renewal form, required CEUs, and all applicable fees) and your license is renewed.

-However, pursuant to Business and Professions Code section 121, if you mail your completed renewal form on or before your license expiration date, you may continue to practice even though you have not received your renewed pocket license, at the discretion of your employer.
+Pursuant to Business and Professions Code section 121, if you mail your completed renewal form on or before your license expiration date, you may continue to practice even though you have not received your renewed pocket license.
+However, this is at the discretion of your employer.

-Employers are always encouraged to verify the status of all Respiratory Care Practitioner licenses.
-You can verify licensure status by contacting the Board via e-mail at email@example.com, or via the Board's web site at www.rcb.ca.gov.
-The online license verification system is available 24 hours a day, 7 days a week.
-Licensing records are updated daily, Monday through Friday.
+Employers are encouraged to verify the status of all Respiratory Care Practitioner licenses.
+Licenses can be verified 24 hours a day, 7 days a week at www.breeze.ca.gov.
+Licensing records are updated throughout the day for those licenses renewed online.

 What is the most common cause for delay when renewing a license?

-The most common cause for delay when renewing a license is the omission of information.
-To avoid a delay, make sure your renewal application is complete.
-Carefully read the instructions located on Part 1, then provide all required information on Part 2 (both front and back) and submit it along with your fee.
+The most common cause for delay when renewing a license is the omission of information (this is more common with renewals that are mailed as the online system helps to ensure all required information is captured).
+To avoid a delay when renewing via mail, make sure your renewal application is complete.
+Carefully read the instructions and provide all required information, and submit it along with your fee.
 Failure to provide required information on a license renewal application results in a "hold" being placed on the license.
 These "holds" result in substantial delays, and cannot be removed until all deficiencies have been rectified.